Introducing Rules Automation: Stop rebuilding the same rule twice

 As organizations scale AI initiatives, personalization programs, and automated data processing, more decisions need to happen at runtime.
 The question is no longer just whether a policy exists.
 The question is whether systems can act on that policy consistently, immediately, and across the stack.

-Every rule configured in Transcend turns policy into executable logic that systems can act on today and future enforcement layers can build on.
+Every rule configured in Transcend turns a manual process into one that runs on its own and future enforcement layers can build on.
 The more policy decisions the business needs to make in real time, the more valuable that foundation becomes.

 Configure the rule once.
 The rest follows.